Updated June 20, 2023

 Step 16: Now, we can set the required colors in the Colors section.
 “In the given representation, ‘Poor’ corresponds to the ‘Minimum’ level, ‘Good’ corresponds to ‘Needs Improvement,’ and ‘Excellent’ corresponds to ‘Satisfactory.'”

 Step 17: Now, we have set Minimum to Purple, Needs Improvement to Green, and Satisfactory to Yellow.

-Step 18: Now, as can be seen in the following screenshot, we have got a bullet chart where the red color represents poor performance category, yellow represents good performance, while the green color represents Excellent.
-We can see in the below screenshot, the products BMN, SCH, and BMK couldn’t achieve the target, while the rest three well exceeded the target.
+Step 18: Now, as can be seen in the following screenshot, we have got a bullet chart where the red color represents the poor performance category, yellow represents good performance, and the green color represents Excellent.
+We can see in the screenshot below that the products BMN, SCH, and BMK couldn’t achieve the target, while the rest three exceeded the target.